juanpicado/demo/README.md

-A video streaming platform built with Next.js using a custom video player, providing a streaming example using the HLS protocol.
+A small video streaming platform built with Next.js using a custom video player, providing a streaming example using the HLS protocol.

 Check it out: https://next-video-streaming-platform-hls.vercel.app